 |Highest Elevation:||9370 Feet|

 The hike to Ouzel Falls begins from the fairly remote Wild Basin Trailhead in the southeastern corner of Rocky Mountain National Park, located near the small communities of Meeker Park and Allenspark.
 To reach the trailhead from Estes Park, drive 12.6 miles south on Colorado Highway 7 to the Wild Basin Road junction and turn right.
 After driving 0.4 miles, make another right turn into the park.
 The Wild Basin Trailhead is located roughly 2.2 miles from the park turn-off on a narrow, two-wheel drive gravel road.

-At roughly 1.6 miles you'll pass an unnamed waterfall, which shouldn't be confused with Calypso Cascades, which is still another two-tenths of a mile further up the trail.
-Unfortunately the 200-foot high Calypso Cascades weren't all that impressive on this early September day.
-However, during the spring run-off, the falls are usually roaring, as seen in this late June photo (below, on the left).
+At roughly 1.6 miles hikers will pass an unnamed waterfall, which shouldn't be confused with Calypso Cascades, which is still another two-tenths of a mile further up the trail.
+Unfortunately the 200-foot high Calypso Cascades weren't all that impressive during our first hike on an early-September day.
+However, during the spring run-off, the falls are usually roaring, as seen in this photo from late June (below, on the left).

 Above Calypso Cascades you'll begin to catch sporadic views of the surrounding mountains, including Longs Peak and Mt.
 Meeker towards the north.